NavaraCloudServices/github-advanced-security-bootcamp/bootcamp/README.md

 - Create a new branch, add "lodash": "4.17.21" to the 'package.json' file and commit the change
 - Create a Pull Request.
 See that the Dependency review pipeline runs.
 Check the feedback in the PR
 - If you want and have time, you can also add an old version of lodash that will block the PR from merging

+## Exercise 3 - Code Scanning

+You will get your hands dirty when it comes to Secret Scanning.

+### Enable Basic Code Scanning

+- Enable CodeQL analysis in the settings of your provided classroom repository.
+Choose the basic option and leave the defaults.
+  - Also turn on 'Copilot Autofix'
+- Check the Actions tab and check the CodeQL workflow/logs
+- Go to the Security tab to check the Code Scanning Alerts.
+Analyse some critical and high severities (press the 'show more' to get more context)
+  - Check the CWE

+### GitHub Copilot Autofix

+- Open a Code Scanning alert
+- Click on the 'Autofix' button
+- Check the solution and commit the fix towards a new branch
+- Notice the PR that is created and that CodeQL checks are running

+### Branch policies

+- Create a branch ruleset (go to the repository settings, rules and create a new branch ruleset)
+  - Include the default branch
+  - Add 'Required code scanning results'.
+Notice that CodeQL is already there

+### Advanced CodeQL scanning

+- Go to the Code scanning settings and switch to Advanced CodeQL scanning.
+Here you can customize the workflow
+- Remove the python analysis and save the workflow